inversify/InversifyJS/README.md

 - [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) (Only required if using [activation handlers](https://github.com/inversify/InversifyJS/blob/master/wiki/activation_handler.md))

 If your environment doesn't support one of these you will need to import a shim or polyfill.

-> :warning: **The `reflect-metadata` polyfill should be imported only once in your entire application** because the Reflect object is meant to be a global singleton.
-More details about this can be found [here](https://github.com/inversify/InversifyJS/issues/262#issuecomment-227593844).

 Check out the [Environment support and polyfills](https://github.com/inversify/InversifyJS/blob/master/wiki/environment.md) page in the wiki and the [Basic example](https://github.com/inversify/inversify-basic-example) to learn more.